JuliaAI/MLJModels.jl/README.md

 If you're not familiar with any one of these points, please refer to the general [MLJ docs](https://alan-turing-institute.github.io/MLJ.jl/dev/) and specifically, read the [detailed documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/#Adding-Models-for-General-Use-1) for adding models.

-*But tables don't make sense for my model!* If a case can be made that tabular input makes so sense for your particular model, then MLJ can still handle this; you just need to define a non-tubular `input_scitype` trait.
-However, you should probabably open an issue to clarify the appropriate declaration.
+*But tables don't make sense for my model!* If a case can be made that tabular input does not make sense for your particular model, then MLJ can still handle this; you just need to define a non-tabular `input_scitype` trait.
+However, you should probably open an issue to clarify the appropriate declaration.
 The discussion below assumes input data is tabular.